Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: DESI EDR ECLEs

-The optical photometry from ATLAS and ZTF shows two clear states in the object's luminosity: a `high' state from the start of optical observations until $\sim$~MJD~59000, followed by a decline across all optical bands until a `low' state is reached at $\sim$~MJD~59400.
-During this state-change a colour change is also observed, with the colour in the high state (maximal \textit{g}-\textit{r} = $\sim$~1) being significantly redder than in the low state (\textit{g}-\textit{r} = $\sim$~0).
+The optical photometry from ATLAS and ZTF shows two clear states in the object's luminosity: a ``high'' state from the start of optical observations until $\sim$~MJD~59000, followed by a decline across all optical bands until a ``low'' state is reached at $\sim$~MJD~59400.
+During this state change, a colour change is also observed, with the colour in the high state (maximal \textit{g}$-$\textit{r} $\approx 1$) being significantly redder than in the low state (\textit{g}$-$\textit{r} $\approx 0$).
 The DESI spectrum obtained on MJD~59282 lies close to the end of this state change.
 No associated radio sources are observed in either VLA-FIRST or VLASS.
-The lack of long-term spectral variability of the coronal lines, optical emission line diagnostics an both NIR and MIR photometric diagnostics all indicate that Arbok is driven by AGN activity.
+The lack of long-term spectral variability of the coronal lines, optical emission-line diagnostics, and both NIR and MIR photometric diagnostics all indicate that Arbok is driven by AGN activity.